 Oatmeal is another natural ingredient that can help treat dry skin.
 Adding powdered oatmeal to a bath or using creams that contain oatmeal may help to relieve dry skin.

 4. Drinking milk

 Milk could also offer relief from dry skin, but not when applied to the skin.
-Research from 2015 suggests that a diet including milk could improve dry skin.

 The study found that a fat contained in milk, called phospholipid, improved the skin barrier in mice when added to their diet.
 More research is needed to see if drinking milk has the same effect on skin in humans.